indietyp/effect-rpc-regressions/README.md

 This repository documents several regressions encountered while working with Effect RPC.

+You can start the development server using `bun dev`.

 Of specific interest are the following directories:
 * `src/rpc` - houses all RPC implementations
 * `routes/api/rpc.ts` - redirects HTTP requests